coderlogue/coderlogue.github.io/_posts/2015-08-15-Javascript use strict.md

-The expressions which declared globally or locally  helps in following ways Using a variable (property or object) without declaring it, is not allowed.
+The expressions which declared globally or locally  helps in following ways

+-->Using a variable (property or object) without declaring it, is not allowed.
-Defining a property more than once, is not allowed.
+-->Defining a property more than once, is not allowed.
-Duplicating a parameter name is not allowed.
+-->Duplicating a parameter name is not allowed.